 - We will seek to love all in our midst, regardless of their particular vices or virtues, by preaching the Bible, recognizing evidences of God’s grace, pointing out behaviors that dishonor the Lord, taking church membership seriously, exercising church discipline, announcing the free offer of the gospel, striving for holiness together, practicing the “one anothers” of Christian discipleship, and exulting in Christ above all things.

-To all the above, the Jude 3 & the PCA adds that those struggling with homosexual attraction should never suffer in silence.
+To all the above, Jude3 adds that those struggling with homosexual attraction should never suffer in silence.
 They should seek aid and counsel from those God has provided in His church for this purpose (Galatians 6:1-2).
-Those struggling with same-sex-attraction, along with all those struggling with unlawful sexual attractions of any kind, should be encouraged to seek the help, prayer, and counsel of mature believers, elders, and pastors (James 5:16, Hebrews 3:12-13, Hebrews 10:24-25).
+Those struggling with same-sex attraction, along with all those struggling with unlawful sexual attractions of another kind, should be encouraged to seek the help, prayer, and counsel of mature believers, elders, and pastors (James 5:16, Hebrews 3:12-13, Hebrews 10:24-25).